Liu Kun (Jin dynasty): Restoring Bing province

 While the War of the Eight Princes was happening, the tribes of the Five Divisions in Bing province, led by Liu Yuan, broke away from Jin and established the Han-Zhao in 304.
+(Note: Liu Yuan's title at this point was "King of Han" (汉王).)
 In addition to an ongoing famine, the new Han state brought instability to the province and was becoming a growing threat to Jin.
 Sima Yue, at the advice of Liu Yu, appointed Liu Kun as the Inspector of Bing to guard the northern borders, replacing Sima Teng.

 When Sima Teng left, Han forces and bandits had occupied most of the roads in Bing, forcing Liu Kun to fight his way to his capital in Jinyang (晉陽縣; present-day Jinyuan District, Taiyuan, Shanxi).
 Liu Yuan sent his general Liu Jing (劉景) to intercept Liu Kun, but Liu Kun defeated him and eventually reached Jinyang.
 At Jinyang, Liu Kun found that the government buildings were all burnt down and the surrounding towns and countrysides were desolated.
 Liu Kun managed to restore some order in the province and attracted refugees to his domain.

 The following year, Liu Yuan sent Liu Cong, Wang Mi and Shi Le to conquer Huguan county.
 Liu Kun sent his subordinate Huang Su (黃肅) and Han Shu (韓述) to reinforce the county but Liu Cong killed the two of them in battle while reinforcements sent by Sima Yue were routed by Wang Mi.
 In the end, his Administrator of Shangdang, Pang Chun (龐淳), surrendered Huguan to Han.